pnpm/pnpm.io/docs/cli/exec.md

 The name of the current package is available through the environment variable `PNPM_PACKAGE_NAME`.

+### --no-reporter-hide-prefix

+Do not hide prefix when running commands in parallel.

 #### Examples

 Prune `node_modules` installations for all packages: